boris-kz/CogAlg/README.md

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
 Neither CNN nor CapsNet is theoretically derived.
 I outline my approach below and then compare it to ANN, biological NN, CapsNet, and clustering.

 I need help with design and implementation of this algorithm, in Python.
-But my code is derived conceptually, experimentation is a last step.
+But this work is theory first, experimentation last.
 Unless you find flaws or omissions in my reasoning, which would be even more valuable.
-I pay per contribution, or monthly if there is some track record.
+This is an open project, but I will pay per contribution, or monthly if there is some track record.
 Please contact me if interested, here or on G+.
-This is an open project, published under Creative Commons Attribution 4.0 International License.

 .